You know your landing pages are a crucial cog in the conversion funnel.

 Landingi offers a great selection of templates and email marketing integrations at each price point.

-The platform also offers a straightforward visual editor, making it easy to modify all of its pre-designed templates.
+The platform also offers a straightforward visual editor, making it easy to create custom landing pages from all of its pre-designed templates.

 In terms of features, Landingi includes everything you would expect, plus a free image library to supply your landing pages with high-quality visuals, and a “one-click publishing” tool to help you get your pages up and running as quickly as possible.